gramlogic/essays/ior/outline_details.md

 ## Tlon and Trump

 ### Comparison
-* Two parallel stories of a fantasy world overthrowing reality
+Two parallel stories of a fantasy world overthrowing reality
+* Summary of Borges
+  * The impossible story
-* The fictitious world of Tlon, existing in the literature of the nonexistent Uqbar
+  * The fictitious world of Tlon invades reality
 * The figure of Donald Trump as portrayed in tabloids and reality TV

-### Refining the comparison
+  * Obviously, historical / biographical elements, but
+  * Trump's approach as fictional world
+  * Gives impression of Reality under attack

+### Contrast: correction narrative
-* Definition of reality prohibits a conflict between "fantasy" and "reality"
+Definition of reality prohibits a conflict between "fantasy" and "reality"
 * That which is unaffected by fabrications.
 * Cannot be ignored.
 * If it could simply be ignored or altered by inventions, it would not really be "reality"
-  * Introduce correction narrative here?
+* This gives rise to the "correction narrative"
+  * The idea that eventually reality will reassert itself.
+  * We are seeing this claim.

+The correction narrative thus distinguishes between Borges and Trump
 * In Borges, it is not really a story of fantasy vs. reality
 * First refinement: story of two fictional worlds:
   * The initial realistic world vs imaginary world of Tlon
 * Second refinement: story of a world that turns out not to be what it seemed
     * If it were a realistic world there would be no way for Tlon to win.
     * Conversely, the triumph of Tlon validates the logic of Tlon.
 * Note that we are drawn in to the perspective of the protagonists
   * it "seems" like fantasy vs reality
   * Borges takes advantage of this

+Implication: here in reality we're protected from this kind of thing.

+### Problems with the correction narrative
+* Reality will reassert itself.
+* Applies if

 * Similarly, it is only by a kind of hyperbole that we could describe Trump as a purely fantastical figure.
-  * Obviously, historical / biographical elements.
   * So also, this is not "fantasy vs reality"
   * But again, "feels" like it.
   * Maybe for some it is not the world they thought they lived in.